Judge-Girl/Judge-Girl-Documentation-Website/docs/software-design/judger-design/README.md

 ## Files Layout

-**Judger is run within a docker container**, for certain security issue we design its files layout as the diagram below.
+**Judger is run within a docker container**, we design its files layout as the diagram below.

 ![files layout](files-layout.png)
 > `app.jar` is the Judger's jar.
 Kubernetes will execute the jar to start the Judger.

-The red package `in` is the sandbox root, that is, the `submitted codes` will be run and restricted its access only within this director (via `chroot`).
+The red directory `in` is the sandbox root, that is, the `submitted codes` will be run and restricted its access only within this directory (via `chroot`).

 > Note that the runtime libraries (e.g. C) must be mounted into the container.